-Are you ready to streamline communication, improve efficiency, and have more engaged team members?
+Are you ready to streamline communication, improve efficiency, and have more committed team members?

 Then it might be time to consider social software.